 File

-The File Connector supports reading and writing files locally on the file system, via SMB (Serer Message Block), and FTP.
+The File Connector supports reading and writing files locally on the file system, via SMB (Server Message Block), FTP, and SFTP.

 Connection Settings